GoogleChrome/developer.chrome.com/site/en/blog/privacy-sandbox-office-hours-1/index.md

 authors:
   - mariahhart
 description: >
-  The Google Chrome team will host developer office hours, where developers who are testing and integrating the Privacy Sandbox technologies can ask questions of Chrome tech leads.
-The first sessions will be dedicated to origin trials.
+  Join the Google Chrome team in our Privacy Sandbox office hours, where developers testing and integrating the Privacy Sandbox technologies can ask questions of Chrome tech leads.
 date: 2022-04-18
 hero: image/YLflGBAPWecgtKJLqCJHSzHqe2J2/chmSoJfgOfptuBMorI3U.jpg
-alt: An office space with desks and chairs
+alt: An office space with desks and chairs.
 tags:
   - privacy
   - origin-trials